 A loan available to Indian tribes for purchasing privately held lands within their respective reservations boundaries.
 The statutory authority for Indian Tribal Land Acquisition loans is Pub.
 L. 91-229 (25 U.S.C 490).

-The Livestock Forage Disaster Program (LFP) was authorized by the 2008 Farm Bill to provide assistance to livestock producers for forage losses due to drought and losses due to wildfire on public lands.
+The Livestock Forage Disaster Program (LFP) was authorized by the 2014 Farm Bill to provide assistance to livestock producers for forage losses due to drought and losses due to wildfire on public lands.

-LIP was authorized by the 2008 Farm Bill to provide assistance to livestock producers for livestock deaths from disaster events, in excess of normal mortality.
+The Livestock Indemnity Program (LIP) was authorized by the 2014 Farm Bill to provide assistance to livestock producers for livestock deaths from disaster events, in excess of normal mortality.

-USDA's Farm Service Agency's (FSA) Noninsured Crop Disaster Assistance Program (NAP) provides financial assistance to producers of noninsurable crops when low yields, loss of inventory, or prevented planting occurs due to natural disasters.
+The Farm Service Agency's Noninsured Crop Disaster Assistance Program (NAP) provides financial assistance to producers of uninsurable crops when low yields, loss of inventory, or prevented planting occurs due to natural disasters.
 Producers must purchase NAP coverage prior to a disaster occurring.
 NAP coverage purchase dates can be found in the important date section on the homepage

 State Acres for Wildlife Enhancement (SAFE)